 - you’re worried that you’re approaching breaking point

 Stress puts a lot of pressure on the body.
 This can be manageable in the short-term, but if it's constant, it can be bad for both your physical health and emotional wellbeing.
 Eventually, too much stress on your body over a long period of time can cause you to burn out.
 Burnout is a state of complete mental, physical and emotional exhaustion.
+You can read more about what stress does to the body here.

 Long-term stress is exhausting, and can prevent you from taking part in activities that you normally find meaningful.
 This is emotional burnout.
 Some of the signs of burnout include: